Sasbom/Deadline2Discord/README.md

 At my job, I find myself to be absent from any PC when someone asks me to diagnose some render in the system, and i do not want to log in remotely every time I have to make sure something is re-submitted.

+Made with love for my students at HKU.

 ### Features:
 - Managing jobs by discord username
 - Getting useful job stats